Which city is cheaper, Seattle or Boston?

 It is easy to get around Boston on foot.
 The many parks and compact neighborhoods are best explored on foot.

-Seattle is a somewhat walkable place.
+Seattle is very walkable.
 Many neighborhoods are very walkable, particularly in the downtown and major tourist areas.

 Visitors can find plenty of fun things to do in both Boston and Seattle.
-With generally more activities and things to do, visitors tend to spend more time in Boston than Seattle.
+With generally more activities and things to do, visitors tend to spend more time in Boston than in Seattle.
+Usually, 3-5 days is a good amount of time for Boston, and 2-3 days is enough time in Seattle.

 Many travelers enjoy the live music and food when visiting the big city destination of Seattle.
+Hikers are also drawn to this area.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Because Boston is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 Visiting the old town is also a must.
 One reason most visitors come is for the museums.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.